Judith has dealt with insect bites more times than she would have liked. She wants to help others remedy the pesky itchiness and scarring.

 Just one can look awfully ugly as it moves from a pink bump through to an angry red mark and finally a puce welt.
 If you are unlucky enough to be the victim of a serial biter, the itching can drive you mad, but the lingering bite marks that add insult to injury.
 Fortunately, there are a few tips you can follow to speed up your return to a blemish-free body.

 Four Step Approach

-Often people refer to flea bite “scars”.
-The good news is, those dark purple marks are not scars; they are not permanent and you can get rid of them.
-If you let nature take its course, they will be gone within a few weeks.
-However, sometimes a few weeks is too long, particularly if you have an upcoming important event.
-Of course, you could just cover up - that way you've quite literally got it covered.
+Often people refer to flea bites as “scars”.
+The good news is, those dark purple marks are not scars; they are not permanent, and you can get rid of them.
+If you let nature take its course, the bites will be gone within a few weeks.
+However, sometimes a few weeks is too long, particularly if you have an important upcoming event.
+Of course, you could just cover up - that way, you've quite literally got it covered.
 That's not always possible, particularly if you've already bought an outfit that exposes your bites.

 If you have to uncover, but you're feeling too embarrassed, you need quick treatment.
 Here’s how in four steps (these tips should work for other insect bites too).

 By the time your bite is no longer itchy and red, and if the skin is unbroken, you can speed up recovery by using gentle exfoliation.
 Once the bite is healed, use a gentle scrub over the bite.
 Exfoliating should speed up the turnover of skin cells, thus helping the skin to heal faster.

 Make sure you don’t exfoliate if the skin over the bite is broken as this may simply introduce an infection and make matters worse.

 - Sea salt